Krandheer/synthetic-biology/README.md

 ## lecture 2, Notes:
 hydrogen bond is of 5kcal/mol roughly while covanlent bond has 80kcal/mol energy.
 glucose can be called as hexose.<br/>
-lactase is the enzyme to breakdown lactose (milk sugar), some people later in their life become. lactose intolerant as their body shut down the production of lactase.
+lactase is the enzyme to breakdown lactose (milk sugar).
+some people later in their life become lactose intolerant as their body shut down the production of lactase.

 ### keywords:
 vesicle, micelle